This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 This is most likely because you have misspelled the Wi-Fi network

-name or are using a wrong password.
-Please notice that both are case
+name or are using the wrong password.
+Please note that both are

 Test WIFI.
-You need to spell both precisely as given to
+You need to spell both exactly as they were

 The values of wifi_country and wifi_hidden